MortalKommit/DE02_azure_data_warehouse/README.md

   from Create Table as Select statement and had to be added as a constraint later.
 - The Indexes have been applied considering the business analysis queries.
 The columns indexes have been applied to speed up JOINS.

+  ### Changelog
+  1.1
+  - Renamed temporary date table to #tempDate to not confuse reviewer
+  - Included dimStation replacing trip - trip is not a dimension
+  - Updated schema images queries